-The primary driver of this galvanizing refashioning of the investment industry has been the embarrassing failure of professional mutual fund managers and self-managed investors to attain a decent return on the funds the manage over many decades.
-Failure can be a powerful motivator!
+The primary driver of this galvanizing refashioning of the investment industry has been the embarrassing failure of both professional mutual fund managers and self-managed investors to attain a decent return on the funds they inves.
+Poor performance or outright failure can be a powerful motivator!

 Embarrassing Fact #1: 94% of mutual fund managers underperform the broad market over 10-year periods.
 Over 30-year spans the stats are even worse: 98% of fund managers underperform the market – and the last 30 years were not particularly unique, as this dismal record has been the case for many consecutive decades.

-Embarrassing Fact #2: The average investor using a blend of equity and fixed-income mutual funds has garnered only a 2.6% net annualized rate of return for the last 10-years.
+Embarrassing Fact #2: The average investor using a blend of equity and fixed-income mutual funds has garnered only a 2.6% net annualized rate of return in rolling 10-year analysis since 1980.
 Moreover, over more extended time periods the results aren't any better.
-The 20-year annualized performance is 2.5%, while the 30-year annualized rate for the average investor is just 1.9%.
-That's just plain bad, especially when you consider that the most well-known stock market index (the S&P 500 large-company index) grows by an average of about 7.5% per year.
+The 30-year annualized rate for an average investor is just 1.9%.
+That's just plain terrible, especially when you consider that the most well-known stock market index (the S&P 500 large-company index) grows by an average of about 6.96% per year.
+The ETFOptimize strategies have an average annual return across all strategies of 26.79%, which is more than 10-times the return and average investor achieves and more than triple the return of the S&P 500.

 The 10-year annualized returns of various investments significantly outperform the average mutual fund return.
 Past performance is not necessarily indicative of future returns.
 Click to enlarge.